 Give ‘em a break - encouraging employees to take time off

 Should you be encouraging your employees to take time off work?
-Whilst many business owners may say no it could benefit both your employees and your business.
+Yes!

 With 28 days’ statutory holiday entitlement (20 days plus the 8 bank holidays), the UK is 74th in the international holiday entitlement rankings.
 Germany offers 29 days, whilst France offers 36 days.
 At BrightHR, we offer 33 days holiday as our minimum entitlement.